mohitpai/journey-optimizer.en/help/using/direct-mail/create-direct-mail.md

 ## Configure the extraction file {#extraction-file}

+>[!CONTEXTUALHELP]
+>id="ajo_direct_mail_data_fields"
+>title="Data Fields"
+>abstract="Add and configure the columns and the information to be displayed in the extraction file required by direct mail providers to send mail to your customers.
+You can add up to 50 columns."

+>[!CONTEXTUALHELP]
+>id="ajo_direct_mail_sort"
+>title="Extraction file formatting"
+>abstract="The <b>Sort by</b> option allows you to use the selected field to sort the extraction file's columns.
+When this option is disabled, the columns are sorted automatically based on the Profile ID field."

+1. Configure the columns and the information to be displayed in the extraction file:

+   1. Click the **[!UICONTROL Add]** button to create a new column.

+   1. The **[!UICONTROL Formatting]** pane displays on the right-hand side, allowing you to set up the selected column.
+Specify a **[!UICONTROL Label]** for the column.

+   1. In the **[!UICONTROL Data]** field, select the profile attributes to display using the [Expression Editor](../personalization/personalization-build-expressions.md).

+   1. To sort the extraction file using a column, select the column and toggle on the **[!UICONTROL Sort by]** option.
+The **[!UICONTROL Sort By]** icon displays next to the column's label in the **[!UICONTROL Data Fields]** section.

 The extraction file is required by direct mail providers to send mail to your customers.
 To define the extraction file configuration, follow these steps:

 1. From the campaign configuration screen, click the **[!UICONTROL Edit content]** button to configure the extraction file content.